 3. Be More Relevant:

 Broad-scale Macalester intro-level math/science offerings like Contemporary Concepts of Physics, Dinosaurs, and Math & Society are fine courses, exciting interest and broadening horizons.
 However, still other intro-level math/science courses are much more relevant to I.S. work.
 Thus when taking intro-level science, choose courses such as Oceanography, The Science of Renewable Energy, Global Biodiversity, or Dynamic Earth & Global Change.
 When taking intro-level math, stats, or computer science, choose courses such as Epidemiology, Applied Calculus, Data Analysis & Statistics, or Introduction to Scientific Programming.
 In other words, pursue math-science that enriches your internationalist formation.

 4. Consider Biology or Geology for your I.S. major-plan disciplinary focus:

-International Studies now offers two science options for the five-course disciplinary focus of the 14-course I.S. major plan: Biology and Geology.
+International Studies now offers two science options for the five-course focus of the 14-course I.S. major plan: Biology and Geology.
 We strongly encourage interested I.S. majors to select these options.
 Both tracks nearly always qualify as a minor in that field, and (like all our other available focuses) can fuel a double-major too.
 Details on configuring the Geology and Biology focuses may be found here.